Conditional Operators

 • JavaScript’s conditional operator can be used as a shorthand for conditional statements(these are covered in a later lesson).

-• The conditional operator assigns a value to a variable according to the result of a specified condition.
+• The conditional operator assigns a value to a variable according to the result of a specified condition (a real world example: if the weather is cold outside, you choose to wear a coat.
+If it isn’t you don’t.
+Checking the weather is the condition).

-• The conditional operator has a specified syntax(way of writing/coding) instead of an assigned operator key.
+• The conditional operator has a specified syntax(way of writing/coding) instead of a single operator.

 • Syntax: variablename = (condition) ? value1:value2

-Q : What is the result of the comparison the last line (light or dark)?
+• What is the result of the comparison (light or dark)?

 Logical Operators